Mello

 This kind of unhelpful thinking pattern - which is also known as worry and rumination and involves going over and over negative thoughts in your mind - has been identified by research as a major mechanism driving symptoms of anxiety and depression.

-1.3 million young Australians are affected by depression and anxiety each year.
+1.3 million young Australians are affected by mental ill-health each year.
 Reducing stuck thinking is crucial to achieving a better quality of life for them.

 How it works